MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 ### Power BI

-* If internet access is disabled, and if the dataset or dataflow Gen1 connects to a Fabric semantic or dataflow Gen1 as a data source, the connection will fail.
+* If internet access is disabled, and if the Fabric semantic, Datamart, or Dataflow Gen1 connects to a Fabric semantic or Dataflow as a data source, the connection will fail.

 * Publish to Web isn't supported when the tenant setting **Azure Private Link** is enabled in Fabric.